L13/vscode-projects/README.md

 * `Projects: Clear Slot` - Clear a slot.
 * `Projects: Clear All Slots` - Clear all slots.
 * `Projects: Go to previous Workspace` - Open the previous active workspace.
-* `Refresh` - Refresh all detected folders and workspaces.

 macOS

-* `Add Project` - Add folders and workspaces to the project list by dialog.
+* `Add Project` - Add folders and Visual Studio Code workspace files to the project list by dialog.

 Widnows and Linux

 * `Add Project` - Add folders to the project list by dialog.
-* `Add Project Workspace` - Add workspaces to the project list by dialog.
+* `Add Project Workspace` - Add Visual Studio Code workspace files to the project list by dialog.

 ## Available Settings